Joseph Werth

-Joseph Werth SJ (Иосиф Иоганнович Верт; born October 4, 1952 in Karaganda) is Bishop of Transfiguration in Novosibirsk (Russia).
+Joseph Werth SJ (Иосиф Иоганнович Верт; born October 4, 1952, in Karaganda, Kazakhstan) is a Russian-German Roman Catholic prelate who has been the Bishop of Transfiguration in Novosibirsk since 2002.

+Biography

-Named as the Latin Church Apostolic Administrator of Siberia—a see that encompassed 4.2 million square miles (10.3 per cent of all the land on earth) and extends through nine of the world's twenty four time zones—by Pope John Paul II on April 13, 1991, Werth initially had only two Ukrainian-born priests to help him minister to an estimated 500,000 Catholics.
-He has since assembled over 100 priests, nuns and lay missionaries from 18 different countries, mostly from Poland, Germany, and Slovakia, but also Nicaragua, Lebanon, India, Argentina, South Korea, and other countries.
+Named as the Latin Church Apostolic Administrator of Siberia—a see that encompassed 4.2 million square miles or more than 10 million km² (10.3 percent of all the land on earth) and extends through nine of the world's twenty four time zones—by Pope John Paul II on April 13, 1991, Werth initially had only two Ukrainian-born priests to help him minister to an estimated 500,000 Catholics.
+He has since assembled over 100 priests, nuns and lay missionaries from 18 different countries, mostly from Poland, Germany, and Slovakia, but also Nicaragua, Lebanon, India, Argentina, Korea, and other countries.
 At least fourteen are from the United States.

 The Apostolic Administration of Siberia was divided in 1999 into the Apostolic Administrations of Eastern and of Western Siberia, and the Apostolic Administration of Western Siberia was elevated in 2002 to the rank of a diocese, the Diocese of Transfiguration in Novosibirsk.

 The center of his diocese is at Novosibirsk, the capital of Siberia, where the cathedral stands.
 He has sent church workers to the largest cities of Siberia, as well as many towns with sizeable Catholic populations.